 Google Fiber is one of the best fiber providers in the country because it gives you extremely fast speeds at a flat rate.
 You don’t have to sign up for an annual contract, the router is included as part of your bill, and you get unlimited data to download and stream all you like.

 Verizon Fios is another excellent option—like AT&T, it offers you a few different options to choose from based on speed and price.
-EarthLink is a bit more expensive, but it got excellent ratings for customer service, price, and overall performance in our annual customer satisfaction survey.
+EarthLink gives you similar service as these providers, since it rents network usage from larger brands.

 Type in your zip below and see if you can get fiber from AT&T or anyone else: